-I wanted the book to be short but sweet, featuring not only thoughts about creative writing I have not released anyplace else but highlights of my writing journey such as my first poem, my first story, my two favorite memoir pieces, some other early pieces, and my advice to anyone suffering writer’s block.
+I wanted the book to be short but sweet, featuring not only thoughts about creative writing I have not released anyplace else but highlights of my writing journey such as my first poem, my first story, my first published story, a few favorite early pieces, and my advice to anyone suffering writer’s block.
 It’s compact but packed!

 ” . . .
 Peate’s musings on what writing is, why it’s done, and why it’s so important are very worth the read.”—Anonymous Amazon reviewer

 Now updated to include a student essay on hating to write.

 “It’s not what you write about, it’s how you write about it.”

 “Never allow yourself to think you know everything.
 You don’t.
 I don’t.”

 “Don’t write what you want your characters to say.
 Write what they would say.”

 “The best exposition exists to make sense of things